 What causes infertility?

-Some causes of infertility are not preventable but there are several things you can do to maintain good fertility potential:
+Some causes of infertility are not preventable.
+Here are several things you can do to maintain good fertility potential:

 - Avoid sexually transmitted infections (avoid multiple partners, use condoms, get screened and treated promptly if you contract an infection)

 - Maintain a healthy weight by exercise and good diet.

 - Stop smoking and use of recreational drugs.

 - Beware of rapid decline in fertility after the age of 35

 Should I take over the counter drugs to boost my fertility?